Warning: GRAPHIC IMAGES

 Don’t press too hard as you want to keep the tick intact.
 Once out, put it in a ziplock sandwich baggy with a label as to when it attached itself and how long it was attached.
 Put this in your freezer – I know, another YUCK!

-If the tick was attached for 36 hours and was severely engorged, or you start to feel flu-like symptoms, you have 72 hours to get to the doctor and get a prescription of Doxycycline (also available from a vet if you have a good relationship with them).
+If the tick was attached for 36 hours and was severely engorged, or you start to feel flu-like symptoms, you have 72 hours to get to the doctor and get a prescription of Doxycycline (also might be available from a vet if you have a good relationship with them).

 Deer Ticks Versus Wood Ticks